 We are providing our shareholders with the opportunity to cast an advisory, non-binding vote on the executive compensation of our Named Executive Officers ("executive compensation") as required by Section 14A of the Exchange Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-In light of shareholder approval at the Company's 2011 Annual Meeting to hold an advisory vote on the compensation of the Company's named executive officers every year, the Board of Directors determined to hold an advisory vote on the company's 2014 annual meeting of shareholders.
+In light of shareholder approval at the Company's 2011 Annual Meeting to hold an advisory vote on the compensation of the Company's named executive officers every year, the Board of Directors determined to hold an advisory vote on the compensation of the Company's named executive officers every year.
+Therefore, the next shareholder advisory vote on executive compensation will occur at the Company's 2014 annual meeting of shareholders.
 While the vote on this proposal is advisory and non-binding, the Compensation Committee, which is responsible for designing and administering our executive compensation program, highly values the opinions of our shareholders.
 We will consider the vote of our shareholders when making compensation decisions for the Named Executive Officers in the future.

 We have described the compensation of the Named Executive Officers under "EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS" and "EXECUTIVE COMPENSATION-COMPENSATION TABLES AND INFORMATION" sections of this proxy statement.
 We have a strong "pay for performance" philosophy for our executive compensation program, which is designed to reward executive officers for maximizing our success, as determined by our performance relative to our financial and operational goals.
-We seek to reward our executives for both nearterm and sustained longer-term financial and operating performance as well as leadership excellence.
+We seek to reward our executives for both near-term and sustained longer-term financial and operating performance as well as leadership excellence.
 Compensation opportunities are intended to align the economic interests of executives with those of our shareholders and encourage them to remain with the Company for long and productive careers.

 The Compensation Committee reviews on an ongoing basis the compensation programs for the Named Executive Officers to ensure that such programs achieve the desired goals of enhancing the long-term total return to our shareholders and building a better company by implementing compensation programs that reward both company-wide and individual performance, aligning our executives' interests with those of our shareholders and allowing us to attract and retain talented executives.
-For additional information regarding our executive compensation, including our 2013 executive compensation decisions, please see "EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS" beginning on page 14 of this proxy statement.
+For additional information regarding our executive compensation, including our 2013 executive compensation decisions, please see "EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS" beginning on page 14 of this proxy statement